Goals Based Investing

 2. What can you afford?

-Before you start investing, you should always make sure that you can afford your essential living costs, as well as any debts you may have.
-Once you have those essentials covered, look at what you spend your money on, you may be able to identify areas where you can save which could provide you with additional disposable income.
-That said, it’s always a good idea to make sure you have some savings to cover emergencies such as losing a job or unexpected illness which may prevent you from working.
+Before you start investing, always make sure that you can afford your essential living costs, as well as any debts you may have.
+Once you have those essentials covered, look at what you spend your money on, as you may be able to identify areas where you can save which could provide you with additional disposable income.
+It makes sense to build up a reserve of savings that can be used in the case of an emergency, such as losing a job or an unexpected illness which may prevent you from working.
+It is important to cover these essentials before you consider investing.

 3. Investment Risk

-Have a think about how much risk you feel comfortable taking with your money.
+Think about how much risk you feel comfortable taking with your money.
 Risk is an important part of assessing the prospects of an investment.
-The trick is to strike a balance between your personal attitude to risk, your investment goals, time frame and need for returns and your personal circumstances; how much can you afford to lose?
+Generally speaking the more risk you are prepared to take the higher returns you may be able to achieve, however, you may also risk greater fluctuations and loss.
+The trick is to strike a balance between your personal attitude to risk, your investment goals and time frames, your personal circumstances and how much you can afford to lose.

-Investing is generally most appropriate for medium and long-term goals (at least five years), so if your goals mean you would need access to your money before that, you might want to think about more short-term savings options instead.
+Investing is generally most appropriate for medium and long-term goals (at least five years), so if your goals mean you would need access to your money before that, you might want to consider more short-term savings options instead.

 4. Timescale

 As a general rule, the longer your money is invested, the better the opportunity it has to grow in value.
-Not only will the money you invest have the potential to grow in value, there’s also the possibility that you could get growth on any previous growth.
-This is commonly known as ‘compounding’, and over longer time periods it could make a difference to the value of your investments.
+In addition ‘compounding’ means that you could see growth on growth, which over the longer term could make a significant difference to the value of your investments.

 You should always be aware that investments can fall as well as increase in value, so you should only ever invest what you can afford to lose.